Hybrid Work Model

 The hybrid work model has evolved into a necessary business continuity plan for enterprise business leaders across the globe.
 Enterprises have experienced how hybrid work can enable them to continue business operations in times of adversaries like COVID-19 or hurricanes.
 Besides business continuity, the hybrid work model will have other benefits, such as overall employee well-being (work-life balance) and cost savings for the company.

-A hybrid work model is a type of workforce structure wherein employees are able to choose where they wish to work, such as from their own home or from a central location like an office building.
+A hybrid work model is a type of workforce structure wherein employees can choose where they wish to work, such as from their own home or a central location like an office building.
 This is advantageous for many businesses since it allows them to access talent that may not be available in a particular geographic area.

 The hybrid work model can become successful only when a combination of technological and process/procedural factors are put in place correctly.
 While human resources departments are handling the process/procedural factors, IT and security teams are busy figuring out the technological factors.